wendyww9/adagrams-py/README.md

 $ git commit -m "meaningful message explaining your commit"
 ```

-6. Consider switching driver/navigator rolls.
-Make sure the current driver pushes using `git push` and the new driver pulls using `git pull`.

-7. Move on to the next wave!
+6. Move on to the next wave!

-8. When you are finished working for the day, deactivate your environment with deactivate or closing the Terminal tab/window
+7. When you are finished working for the day, deactivate your environment with deactivate or closing the Terminal tab/window

 ```bash
 $ deactivate